superluserdo/fake-home/README.md

 # fake-home

 This is a simple set of scripts to take programs that clutter up your `$HOME` with dotfiles and banish them to a directory that is `$HOME` for only them.
+The principle is described in more detail at [https://github.com/superluserdo/fake-home](https://github.com/superluserdo/fake-home)

 ## `fakehome-banish`: Banish a program